ese5160/a14g-final-submission-t02-you-penn-engine-ears/README.md

 <p>Implemented and Tested:</p>
+<p>HRS 01: The project was successfully based on the SAMW25 module as specified in the PCBA.</p>
+<p>HRS 02: The SAMD21 was implemented as the main microcontroller as specified in the PCBA.</p>
+<p>HRS 03: The WINC1500 was used as the WiFi chip as specified in the PCBA.</p>
+<p>HRS 05: The accelerometer detected acceleration of the robot with a resolution of 0.09mg as tested with the CLI.</p>
+<p>HRS 06: The gyroscope detected motion along three orthogonal axes with a resolution of 0.004°/s as tested with the CLI.</p>
+<p>HRS 08: The PMSA0031 was used as the air quality sensor as specified in the PCBA.</p>
+<p>HRS 12: The OLED screen was used for the user interface as specified in the PCBA.</p>
+<p>HRS 13: The screen communicated with the microcontroller via the I2C bus with a modified solder connection.</p>

+<p>Unsure about the ones below.</p>
+HRS 14: The screen displayed battery life, meeting the requirement.
+HRS 15: The screen displayed the number of suspended particles as required.
+HRS 16: The system included an ON/OFF switch, as specified.

 <p>Implemented and Tested with Changes:</p>
 <p>HRS 04: The BMI088 was not fully implemented as the IMU and the *** was used instead.</p>